Line 2 Bloor–Danforth: Frequency

-The frequency for this line is 2–3 minutes during peak periods and 4–5 minutes during off-peak periods.
+The frequency for this line is 2 to 3 minutes during peak periods and 4 to 5 minutes during off-peak periods.

-The Route 300 Bloor–Danforth bus provides late-night service to the area around the stations when the subway is not in operation.
-This service operates frequently along Bloor Street and Danforth Avenue between East/West Mall and Kennedy station via Danforth Road, Brimley Road, Eglinton Avenue East, North/South Service Road, Transway Crescent and Kennedy Road.
+The Route 300 Bloor–Danforth Blue Night Network bus provides late-night service to the area around the stations when the subway is not in operation.
+This service operates frequently along Bloor Street and Danforth Avenue between the East/West Mall and Kennedy station via Danforth Road, Brimley Road, Eglinton Avenue East, North/South Service Road, Transway Crescent and Kennedy Road.
 On Sundays, these routes operate through the early morning hours, because the subway starts service at 8:00 a.m. instead of the usual 6:00 a.m.
-Frequency is 6–30 minutes.
+Frequency is 6 to 30 minutes.

 Capacity

 As of 2016, Line 2 was running at capacity with almost 26,000 peak-hour riders.
 Upgraded signalling would allow for more frequent trains and expand peak-hour capacity to almost 33,000 riders by 2031.